RSS Feed Widget for WordPress

 YouTube Video – Adding widgets to a website

-Using FeedWind in WordPress
+Using FeedWind RSS Widget in WordPress

 The WordPress CMS platform owes part of its popularity to the easy customization of the templates and the ability to add widgets.
 Anyone familiar with WordPress will know that there are many widgets available that can be purchased or downloaded for free.
 What many do not know is that WordPress widget areas do not require ready-made downloadable plugins to be used as widgets.
 Simple HTML/CSS can just as easily be copied into a Text Widget in the WordPress widget area and will appear as a fully functional WordPress RSS widget when the page, sidebar, footer, etc. displays.